datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 5. The subprocess has exited, the next call to the its ``send()``-method will retrieve the exit status of the subprocess and end the iteration by raising ``StopIteration``.

-From the description above and from the figure it should be clear, that, if a user wants to receive output from a subprocess and not just wait for its exit, the user has to send data that is received via ``pipe_data_received`` to the result queue of the result generator.
+From the description above and from the figure it should be clear, that, if a user wants to receive output from a subprocess and not just wait for its exit, the user has to send data that is received via the ``pipe_data_received``-callback of the protocol to the result queue of the result generator.
-That means basically he has to call ``send_result()``.
-This is not automatically mixed into the protocol class by ``GeneratorMixIn``.
+Because the ``GeneratorMixIn``-class does not overwrite ``pipe_data_received``, the respective generator protocol has to implement a ``pipe_data_received``-callback that eventually calls ``send_result()``.
+All provided generator protocols behave this way.
+If a user implements a new generator protocol, he has to implement this behavior himeself.
-A minimal generator protocol would therefore look like this.
+A minimal generator protocol that makes all data that is given as argument to ``pipe_data_received`` available at the result generator could therefore look like this:

 .. code-block:: python